Causal Head Gating: A Framework for Interpreting Roles of Attention Heads in Transformers: Related Work

 \section{Related Work}

 \paragraph{Representational decoders} Representational decoders are models trained to map hidden activations to externally labeled properties \cite{tenney2019bert, tenney2019you, hewitt2019structural}, estimating the mutual information between representations and those properties \cite{belinkov2022probing, pimentel2020information}.
 However, such probing results are difficult to interpret: simpler decoders may underfit and miss relevant features (false negatives), while complex decoders may overfit and learn spurious correlations (false positives) \cite{hewitt2019designing, voita2020information}, requiring complexity-accuracy tradeoffs to contextualize results \cite{voita2020information}.
-Moreover, although decodability indicates that a property is encoded in the representation, it does not imply that the model uses that information for its task—highlighting a correlational finding rather than a causal one \cite{ravichander2020probing}.
+Moreover, although decodability indicates that a property is encoded in the representation, it does not imply that the model uses that information for its task, highlighting a correlational finding rather than a causal one \cite{ravichander2020probing}.
 Finally, representational decoders require labeled datasets, constraining their use to curated, predefined properties.
 For a comprehensive review of the probing framework and its limitations, see \cite{belinkov2022probing}.

-Sparse autoencoders can be viewed as a related approach, where the model reconstructs representations through a sparse bottleneck to reveal modular or interpretable features \cite{templeton2024scaling, cunningham2023sparse}.
+Sparse autoencoders (SAE) can be viewed as a related approach, where the autoencoder reconstructs representations through a sparse bottleneck to reveal modular or interpretable features \cite{templeton2024scaling, cunningham2023sparse}.
 However, like probing classifiers, their insights remain correlational and still depend on post hoc labeling or interpretation, inheriting the same supervision bottleneck.
+In contrast, CHG performs direct interventions on model components without external supervision and proposes sufficient sub-circuits to the default unablated model, thereby identifying causal links between attention heads and model behavior on a task.

 \paragraph{Causal mediation analysis} Causal mediation analysis (CMA) \cite{vig2020investigating, meng2022locating} is used to identify the functional roles of specific attention heads by crafting controlled prompt pairs that isolate a hypothesized behavior, then intervening on model components to measure their causal effect on outputs.
 For instance, in the indirect-object-identification (IOI) task \cite{wang2022interpretability}, sentences like ``When Alice and John went to the store, John gave a drink to...'' are used to identify attention heads responsible for resolving coreference.
 By patching specific head outputs from a source sentence into a structurally matched target, and checking whether the model changes its prediction (e.g. ``Alice'' instead of ``Mary''), CMA localizes the relevant circuit.
 It has also uncovered head-level roles in function tracking \cite{todd2023function}, symbol abstraction \cite{yang2025emergent}, and other structured settings \cite{zhengattention}.